swainechen/chenlab-training/websites/gis-aws/content/08-StopTerminateEC2/03-exploreec2LifeCycle.md

 2. Choose EC2 to open the **EC2 Dashboard**.

-3. In the left navigation pane select **Intances** under the **Instances** section.
+3. In the left navigation pane select **Instances** under the **Instances** section.

-4. To see the current instance state select your earlier created  EC2 Instance and observe the value under the **Instance state** column.
-It should be either indicating - Running, Stopped or Terminated.
+4. To see the current instance state select your created EC2 Instance and observe the value under the **Instance state** column.
+The status will indicate Running, Stopped or Terminated.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/EC2InstanceState.png)

-Here is the state diagram of an EC2 instance.
-Also notice that the state affects the costs while using EC2.
+Below is a diagram of an EC2 instance lifecycle.
+Note that the instance state affects the costs while using EC2.
 For more information see [Instance Lifecycle](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-lifecycle.html)

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/EC2Lifecycle.png)